mozman/ezdxf/docs/source/tutorials/text.rst

     - open font folder `c:\\windows\\fonts`
     - select and open the font-family `Open Sans`
     - right-click on `Open Sans Standard` and select `Properties`
-    - on top of the first tab you see the font name: `OpenSans-Regular.ttf`
+    - on top of the first tab you see the font name: ``'OpenSans-Regular.ttf'``

 The style name has to be unique in the DXF document, else `ezdxf` will raise an :class:`DXFTableEntryError` exception.
 To replace an existing entry, delete the existing entry by :code:`doc.styles.remove(name)`, and add the replacement